Ozothamnus rodwayi

 Ozothamnus rodwayi, commonly known as alpine everlastingbush (and formerly known as Helichrysum backhousii), is a species of flowering plant in the family Asteraceae that is endemic to Tasmania, Australia.
-Its is a widespread small, dense alpine shrub abundantly found in alpine and high subalpine heaths and woodlands.
+It is a widespread small, dense alpine shrub abundantly found in alpine and high subalpine heaths and woodlands.

 Description

-Ozothamnus rodwayi is a small and compact, highly-branched rounded shrub in the family Asteraceae, and is It one of 54 species from the genus Ozothamnus.
-Typically it grows 50-100 cm in height and 50-80 cm in width.
-Ozothamnus rodwayi is distinguished from other members of its genus by its tiny (7-15 mm long), grey/green leaves with a densely hairy-white underside, that are obovate and alternately arranged.
+Ozothamnus rodwayi is a small and compact, highly-branched rounded shrub in the family Asteraceae, and is one of 54 species from the genus Ozothamnus.
+Typically it grows in height and in width.
+Ozothamnus rodwayi is distinguished from other members of its genus by its tiny (7–15 mm long), grey/green leaves with a densely hairy-white underside, that are obovate and alternately arranged.
 Young foliage of the plant has a slightly sticky feel.
 Like other members of the family Asteraceae it has white daisy flowers; these are arranged in compact terminal, profuse clusters, and are distinguished by brown hairy bracts.
 As with all members of the family Asteraceae, its fruit is a cypsela; these have two fused carpels yet only one locule, which produces one seed per formed fruit.